pjtimot/pwds/site/content/values/_index.md

     text: |-
       We want to truly empower the communities that we work in.
 That’s why we reinvest 10% of our profits into schools everywhere our company operates.
-            You can see the communities grow and learn more  on our blog.
 ---